 Twelve years of seemingly ceaseless mental drudgery extinguish any remaining remnant of mathematical creativity, curiosity, or inspiration from students (see the wonderful A Mathematicians Lament by Paul Lockhart for more in this vein).
 It’s no wonder most students hate math; I couldn’t do a better job of making people hat it if I tried!
 It’s also no wonder that sometimes people at their job act like mindless, instruction-following drones that do only exactly what they are told with no ability to improvise or innovate in a self-motivated way.

-I won’t pretend I am the first person on earth to notice this.
+I won’t pretend I am the first person on earth to notice this (see Math Teachers Should Be More Like Football Coaches).
 These ideas are already implemented in some institutions.
 I was lucky enough to have dedicated teachers who went above and beyond what was required to implement these ideas.
 They also believed in me, and I am grateful for that.
 I hope to follow their example with my own spin on things too.

 Math is Art

 From the Mayans to the Greeks, from Babylon to the Indus River, every civilization has developed the disciplines of music, painting, and math.
 It satisfies some basic human desire to explore the unknown, express ideas, and awe at sheer beauty.
 Sometimes it happens to be useful, but its purpose is to be beautiful.